nixworks/public/news/2016/04/8/README.md

 Friday&#39;s public announcement is unusual for South Korea, which typically keeps a low-profile about defections.

 ### [King of Saudi Arabia Salman bin Abdulaziz Al Saud announces, during his trip to Cairo, that a bridge crossing the Red Sea will be built, linking Egypt and Saudi Arabia.
 Egyptian President Abdel Fattah el-Sisi says the bridge will be named after the Saudi monarch.
 A Saudi-Egypt Causeway project has been in the works for years. ](/news/2016/04/8/king-of-saudi-arabia-salman-bin-abdulaziz-al-saud-announces-during-his-trip-to-cairo-that-a-bridge-crossing-the-red-sea-will-be-built-lin.md)
-_Context: Abdel Fattah el-Sisi, Cairo, Egypt, Egyptian President, Egypt–Saudi Arabia relations, King of Saudi Arabia, Red Sea, Saudi Arabia, Saudi Arabia's King Salman, Saudi–Egypt Causeway_
+_Context: Abdel Fattah el-Sisi, Cairo, Egypt, Egypt-Saudi Arabia relations, Egyptian President, King of Saudi Arabia, Red Sea, Saudi Arabia, Saudi Arabia's King Salman, Saudi-Egypt Causeway_

 ### [Syria releases American freelance photographer Kevin Patrick Dawes who was kidnapped in 2012. ](/news/2016/04/8/syria-releases-american-freelance-photographer-kevin-patrick-dawes-who-was-kidnapped-in-2012.md)
 The 33-year-old from San Diego disappeared after crossing into Syria from Turkey in 2012.

 ### [NATO announces it will hold a meeting of the NATO-Russia Council at the ambassadorial level at NATO headquarters in Brussels in the next two weeks after a two-year break since NATO cut all practical cooperation with Russia in 2014. ](/news/2016/04/8/nato-announces-it-will-hold-a-meeting-of-the-natoarussia-council-at-the-ambassadorial-level-at-nato-headquarters-in-brussels-in-the-next-t.md)
-_Context: Brussels, NATO, NATO headquarters, NATO–Russia Council, NATO–Russia relations, Russia_
+_Context: Brussels, NATO, NATO headquarters, NATO-Russia Council, NATO-Russia relations, Russia_

 ### [Italy recalls its ambassador to Egypt for consultations in protest over the lack of progress in a probe into the fate of murdered Cambridge University  student Giulio Regeni.
 "We want only one thing, the truth about what happened to Giulio," Foreign Minister Paolo Gentiloni said on Friday. ](/news/2016/04/8/italy-recalls-its-ambassador-to-egypt-for-consultations-in-protest-over-the-lack-of-progress-in-a-probe-into-the-fate-of-murdered-cambridge.md)
 Italy on Friday recalled its ambassador to Egypt for consultations in protest over the lack of progress in a probe into the fate of murdered Cambridge student Giulio Regeni.
 The move came after two days of talks between Egyptian and Italian investigators in Rome ended without a resolution of tensions